Welcome to my website!

-FSA adult survivors often feel isolated and invalidated.
-The below resources have been helpful to clients in my private practice, and I’ve now updated the list for 2023:
+Adult survivors of Family Scapegoating Abuse (FSA) often feel isolated, desperate, hopeless, and invalidated.
+The below resources have been helpful to clients in my private practice and my social media followers, and I’ve now updated the list for 2024:

 Are you a Clinician / Therapist or a Certified Trauma-Informed Coach interested in knowning more about FSA?
-Check out my YouTube playlist created especially for Mental Health Professionals
+Check out my YouTube playlist created especially for Mental Health Professionals.
+Suitable for FSA adult survivors as well.

 Free Affirmations Playlist: I created these affirmations for adult survivors of FSA for my private practice clients as well as my YouTube community and they are proving to be a very helpful tool, based on the feedback I’ve been getting.
 For best results, read the instructions in the video descriptions.